Can Somebody Else Take my Points?

-Wondering what exactly perverting the course of justice is?
-The offence of Perverting the Course of Justice is committed when an accused: does an act or series of acts; which has or have a tendency to pervert; and which is or are intended to pervert; the course of public justice.
+Wondering what exactly perverting the course of justice driving offence is?
+The offence to Pervert the Course of Justice is committed when an accused: does an act or series of acts; which has or have a tendency to pervert; and which is or are intended to pervert; the course of public justice.

 You may well have seen newspaper articles about well-known MPs who have been prosecuted for perverting the course of justice, all because they thought they could escape a speeding offence!!

 Perverting the course of justice driving offence is regularly broadcast in Newspapers and TV across the country, check out a recent newspaper article regarding the subject.